resinbeard/ficus/README.md

 ```

 ## Getting Started
-All available Ficus functions are listed in 'libficus.h'
+All available Ficus functions are listed in 'libficus.h'.
 See README and source files in 'examples/' directory